petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 📅 Jul 2020 - Current

-* Developed a computer simulation based on the Geant4 framework (C++, CMake, Eclipse IDE, gdb) to study the optical properties of a novel scintillation material to be used in the EIC detector system.
+* Programmed a Geant-4 computer simulation (C++, CMake, Eclipse IDE, gdb) to study performance of a novel scintillation material for EIC, Brookhaven National Lab.
 [Link to GitHub](https://github.com/petrstepanov/geant4-glass).
-* Program accounts on scintillation material properties - composition, transmittance, luminescence.
-* Code reconstructs detector response (PMT or MPPC) depending on the quantum efficiency curve.
-* Visualization of optical photon trajectories concerning their energy or creator process.
+* Visualized energy deposition profiles and calculated energy resolutions for variety of detector assemblies.
 * Teaching experience.
 Mentoring students within a 3-month Research Experiences for Undergraduates (REU) program at the Physics Department at CUA.
 Giving talks and presentations about [Linux Terminal](https://petrstepanov.com/static/presentations/presentation-2021-06-03-linux-terminal.pdf), and [supercomputer environment](https://petrstepanov.com/static/presentations/presentation-2021-06-17-jlab-geant-root.pdf).
 * Enhanced debugging of the core library source code led to the publishing of more than [10 bug reports](https://root-forum.cern.ch/u/petrstepanov/activity/topics) on the ROOT (C++) forum.